-We rely and will continue to rely on third parties to conduct clinical trials of our iLet system, which means we do not have full control over the conduct of such trials.
+We rely and will continue to rely on third parties to conduct clinical trials of our iLet system, which means we may not have full control over the conduct of such trials.

 We have relied and will continue to rely on third parties, such as medical institutions, clinical investigators and contract laboratories, to conduct clinical trials of our investigational device, and some of the clinical trials of our iLet system conducted to date have been sponsored by third parties.
 Our iLet system has been studied in a number of trials sponsored by third parties, such as the pivotal trial for the iLet system in its insulin-only configuration, sponsored by the Jaeb Center for Health Research Foundation, or the Jaeb Center.
+While we will be the sponsor on our bihormonal trial, we will rely on the Jaeb Center to act as the contract research organization.
 We have also relied on Massachusetts General Hospital to sponsor earlier trials of our iLet system.
 Third party-sponsored clinical trials pose similar risks as those set forth elsewhere in this section relating to clinical trials initiated by us.
 While third-party trials may provide us with clinical data that can inform our future development strategy, we do not have full control over the protocols, administration, or conduct of the trials.
 As a result, we are subject to risks associated with the way such trials are conducted and there is no assurance the clinical data from any of third-party clinical trials will be accepted by the FDA or other comparable regulatory authorities to support our submissions for marketing authorization.
 Third parties sponsoring such clinical trials may not perform their responsibilities for the clinical trials on our anticipated schedule or consistent with clinical trial protocols or applicable regulations.
 Further, any data integrity issues or patient safety issues arising out of any of these trials would be beyond our control yet could adversely affect our reputation and damage the clinical and commercial prospects for our iLet system.
 Additional risks include difficulties or delays in communicating with investigators or administrators, procedural delays and other timing issues, and difficulties or differences in interpreting data.
 Third parties may design clinical trials with clinical endpoints that are more difficult to achieve, or in other ways that increase the risk of negative clinical trial results compared to clinical trials that we may design on our own.
 As a result, our lack of control over the design, conduct and timing of, and communications with the FDA regarding such trials expose us to additional risks and uncertainties, many of which are outside our control, and the occurrence of which could adversely affect the prospects for our iLet system.